skypjack/entt/docs/meta.md

   entt::reflect<my_type>("reflected").dtor<&destroy>();
   ```

 * _Data members_.
-Both real data members of the underlying type and static or
+Both real data members of the underlying type and static and
-  global variables can be attached to a meta type.
-From a client's point of
+  global variables, as well as constants of any kind, can be attached to a meta
-  view, all the variables associated with the reflected type will appear as if
+  type.
+From a client's point of view, all the variables associated with the
-  they were part of the type.<br/>
+  reflected type will appear as if they were part of the type itself.<br/>
   Use the `data` member function for this purpose:

   ```cpp